“Kazakhstan can be a hub for AI” – ISSAI Head highlights opportunities in education and digital growth

 Digital Bridge focuses a lot on AI investment and investment in startups.
 So, what do you think about the possibilities of not just Kazakhstan but Central Asia's AI startups and investments?
 How do you assess the AI investment climate in Central Asia?

-I welcome this very deeply because very recently we have heard that Higgsfield AI became the first Kazakhstan-grown unicorn.
-I believe that with the strong leadership, with the political frameworks, with the well-educated youth, and with enabling them with significant investments such as establishing supercomputers in Kazakhstan, within the next five to ten years, there will be many more unicorns to come.
+I deeply welcome this.
+We recently heard that Higgsfield AI became the first Kazakhstan-grown unicorn.
+I believe that with strong leadership, supportive political frameworks, well-educated youth, and enabling investments like establishing supercomputers in Kazakhstan, there will be many more unicorns to come within the next five to ten years.

 We are living in an accelerated age.

-Now, from a company being founded to becoming a unicorn is four years.
-So if we will be one of the first movers to this market and utilize the youth of Kazakhstan, which is a country with very strong demographics, I see that Kazakhstan will succeed in this AI race with respect to the economic outcomes.
+Today, the journey from a company's founding to becoming a unicorn can take only four years.
+So if we become one of the first movers in this market and empower the youth of Kazakhstan, a country with very strong demographics, I am confident that Kazakhstan will succeed in this AI race in terms of its economic outcomes.

 Could you say that Kazakhstan is becoming somewhat of a hub in Central Asia when it comes to AI and digitalization?